Customize login methods

 - Passkeys are device-based authenticators scoped per device per app.
 For more about authenticator scoping models (global, per app, or per device), see [Manage authenticators](/guides/user/manage_authenticators).

 - Unlocking applies per app and resets the lockout status for all passkeys registered by the user in that app.
-Use the [Unlock authenticators API](/openapi/user/authenticators.openapi/other/unlockuserauthenticator) to unlock locked passkey authenticators.
+You can unlock locked passkey authenticators in the [Admin Portal](/guides/user/manage_authenticators#manage-authenticator-status) or using the [Unlock authenticators API](/openapi/user/authenticators.openapi/other/unlockuserauthenticator).

 ## Passwords